The game uses a 3x3 square board. 2 players take turns to play,

 Reasoning based on this Japanese activity.

-invent your own game by creatively varying the rules of this
+You can also invent your own games by creatively varying the rules.

 You need six sets of these 1- 10 number cards

 The aim of the game:

 To build up six stacks in the middle of the table, face up, in order from 1 at the bottom to 10 on the top.
 The first player to get rid of all his cards is the winner.
 If the game has to stop at a pre-arranged time the player with the fewest cards left wins.

 How to play: